irworkshop/accountability_datacleaning/ar_voters/ar_voters.md

 Number of records: 1,792,963

 **Create table from csv file**

-See record layout for more information
+See data_dictionary.xls for more information

 **Create new columns for clean data**